rhuss/evcc-charging-planner/README.md

   broker: "broker.mqtt"
   user: "user"
   password: "pass"

-# push messages
+# Push messages
 messaging:
   events:
     connect:
-      # ${vehicleName} is replaced by the vehicle id that connects,
-      # ${mode} is the charging mode (e.g. "PV")
+      # ${vehicleName} is replaced by the vehicle ID, and ${mode} by the charging mode (e.g., "PV").
-      # the type needs is "connect"
+      # The message type must be "connect".
-      # Keep the msg as is as evcc-charging-planner excepts it to be like
+      # Keep the message format as-is, as evcc-charging-planner expects this structure.
-      # this
-      msg: '{"vehicle": "${vehicleName}", "type": "connect"}'
+      msg: '{"vehicle": "${vehicleName}", "mode": "${mode}", "type": "connect"}'
   services:
-      # New "custom" service for sending out push message.
+    # New "custom" service for sending push messages.
-      # Any plugin as described in https://docs.evcc.io/docs/reference/plugins
+    # Any plugin described in https://docs.evcc.io/docs/reference/plugins can be used.
-      # can be used
     - type: custom
       send:
         # Triggers MQTT plugins
         source: mqtt
-        # Send all push event to this topic.
-Keep this as default.
+        # Send all push events to this topic (default value)
         topic: "evcc/events"
 ```

-### Future
+### Future Development

-For the future I could imagine that the simple planning logic could be integrated into upstream evcc.
-We will see.
+In the future, this functionality could be integrated directly into evcc.
+Other potential enhancements include:

-Other ideas is to extend the way how to configure the schedule:

-* Connect to Google Calendar and check for entries that indicate a business trip.
-Set the end charging time to beginning of such meetings (or with some buffer, but you get the idea)
+* **Google Calendar Integration**: Sync with calendar events (e.g., business trips) to set charging end times based on scheduled meetings.
-* Integrate an AI Agentic Workflow to let the user specify the plan with natural language
+* **Natural Language Scheduling**: Use AI to allow users to define charging plans with natural language commands.
-* Examine weather forecasts and tariff forecast to optimize costs.
+* **Weather and Tariff Forecasts**: Incorporate weather and dynamic pricing data to optimize charging costs.

 ### Feedback

-Please use GitHub issues to leave any feedback.
+For questions or suggestions, please open an issue on GitHub.